a-agarkov/otus-python-2017-11/3_OOP/otus_hw3_scoring_api/README.md

 # Scoring API
 ### Description
-According to the project task, this script should implement OOP-based API scoring service.
+According to the project task, this script should implement OOP-based HTTP API scoring service.

 ### Task
-Develop an HTTP API for a scoring servce.
+Develop an HTTP API for a scoring service.
 A template is provided in api.py, tests in test.py.
 In order to reach desired method, an API should be requested with POST, with valid JSON body to '/method' url.
 Elaborate Field objects and Request objects in order to reach accomplish the task.

+### API Details
 **Body of a request (JSON-encoded)**

 ```